Types of pancreatic cancer

 Cystic tumours cause a cyst or fluid filled sac in the pancreas.
 Most pancreatic cysts are benign, but some are cancerous.
 Cystic cancers can have a better outlook (prognosis) than other types of exocrine pancreatic cancer.

 The acinar cells are at the ends of the ducts that produce the pancreatic juices.
+These tumours are generally diagnosed at a younger age than adenocarcinomas.
+They are slower growing and tend to have a better outlook.

 Endocrine tumours are uncommon.
 They start in the endocrine pancreas, where insulin and other hormones are made and released directly into the bloodstream.
-They are also called neuroendocrine tumours or islet cell tumours.
+They are also called pancreatic neuroendocrine tumours (PNETS) or islet cell tumours.

 About a third of these tumours produce hormones, which can cause some strange symptoms.
 Most of these tumours are non cancerous (benign).
 They are named after the hormone they produce